XiaotaoChen/model-quantization/doc/detection.md

 ### Detection

-As the project is keeping upgrade, the pretrained model provided in below link (./detection.md#Pretrained-model) might show better performance compared the one in table.
+As the project is keeping upgrade, the pretrained model provided in below [link](./detection.md#Pretrained-model) might show better performance compared the one in table.

 Dataset | Task Method | Quantization method | Model | A/W | Reported | AP  | Comment
 --- |:---:|:---:|:---:|:---:|:---:|:---:|:---: